ratlog/ratlog-spec/readme.md

 ### What about [Common Log Format](https://en.wikipedia.org/wiki/Common_Log_Format)?

-There are some standardized logging formats for specific use cases such as the  for server logs, which is very useful if you are building an HTTP server.
-But for generic services and applications we have other requirements.
+There are some standardized logging formats for specific use cases such as [Common Log Format](https://en.wikipedia.org/wiki/Common_Log_Format)  for server logs, which is very useful if you are building an HTTP server.

+If you have a more specific output format to use for your domain, you can provide more meaningful context which is great.
+Ratlog tries to be a foundation for generic application logging.

+If you build a web server, use Common Log Format.

 ### What about [logfmt](https://brandur.org/logfmt)?

+[logfmt](https://brandur.org/logfmt) describes logs as key-value pairs.
+It is simpler and (arguably) easier to read than JSON.
+It is a great start for adding some structure to log output.
+The key-value semantics of logfmt are similar to *fields* in Ratlog, but Ratlog additionally gives you the semantics of *message* and *tags*, which I would argue are generally useful for logging.
+If you rather only have *field* semantics, logfmt is a great and even simpler alternative to Ratlog.

 ### How to query logs across many services?